 How to Prepare for Colonic Session

--It is best to properly hydrate your body a few days prior by drinking 96oz to 128oz (a gallon) of water per day including on the day of your session.
-Ideally, water should be room temperature to warm.
+-It is best to properly hydrate your body a few days prior by drinking about a gallon of water per day including on the day of your session.
+Ideally, water should be room temperature to warm and it's ideal to sip it rather than gulp it.
 You can add lemon to assist in cleansing.

--It is ideal to avoid having caffeine, processed sugars, white flour, wheat, alcohol, dairy, and meat, chicken, fish, eggs (all animal products) a few days prior to your appointment to get the best results but to especially follow this on the day of your appointment to the best of your ability.
+-It is ideal to avoid having caffeine, processed sugars, white flour, wheat, alcohol, dairy, and red meat a few days prior to your appointment to get the best results but to especially follow this on the day of your appointment to the best of your ability.

--Increase your diet to be rich in live (raw) foods (ripe fresh fruits, smoothies, salads, and fresh juices), lightly steamed vegetables or vegetable soups, and brown rice.
+-Increase your diet to be rich in live (raw) foods (ripe fresh fruits, smoothies, salads, and fresh juices), lightly steamed vegetables or vegetable soups, starchy vegetables are easy to digest such as sweet potatoes, potatoes and squashes and also whole or less processed grains such as organic rice brown or white is okay, quinoa, buckwheat, barley.

--The best legume (though most are acidic or harder on digestion) to consume is mung beans (moong dal) (whole green or split green or split yellow moong), eaten on it's own lightly seasoned with digestive herbs like ginger, black pepper, cumin, etc. It can be combined/cooked with some long grain basmati rice which is known as kichari.
+-The best legume (though most are acidic or harder on digestion) to consume is mung beans (moong dal) (whole small green or split yellow moong), eaten on it's own lightly seasoned with digestive herbs like ginger, black pepper, cumin, etc. It can be combined/cooked with some long grain basmati rice which is known as kichari.
 This is part of an Ayurvedic detox.

 After the Session